 Today, we are excited to announce how you can unlock the power of PES even further with the new PES API.
 Thanks to your feedback, we’ve built the PES API to support key reporting use cases that help you make product data a direct driver for business decisions.
 With the API, you can bring PES data to conversations with the rest of the business in a simple, scalable way and import PES data into tools and reports you’re already using.
 This way, you can view PES alongside things like account health metrics or business metrics.

 If you’re eager to start exploring, you can learn more about the PES API here.
-If you’re curious about how the PES API can help your business, read on for three ways it fuels better reporting and data-driven decision making.
+If you’re curious about how the PES API can help your business, read on for five ways it fuels better reporting, data-driven decision making, and experimentation.

 Export PES into external tools and data warehouses to provide a more holistic view of product performance